wilsonliaows/docs/connectors/freshdesk.md

 1. Add a new connection

-You could either go to your ["New Connection" page](https://www.workato.com/connections/new)

-or go to your ["Connections" page](https://www.workato.com/connections) and click on the "Create a New Connection" button on the top-right corner, as seen below.
+Go to [*Connections*](https://www.workato.com/connections) and click on the "Create a New Connection" button on the top-right corner, as seen below.

 ![Freshdesk connection configuration](/assets/images/connectors/freshdesk/freshdesk-add-connection.png)
 *Create a new connection in your Workato account*

-2. Choose "Freshdesk" as the new application to connect to.
+2. Choose *Freshdesk* as the new application to connect to

 ![Choose Freshdesk as your app](/assets/images/connectors/freshdesk/freshdesk-choose-app.png) *Create a new connection in your Workato account*